AliFlux/MapboxNet/README.md

 var json = MapboxNetCore.Core.GetEmbeddedResource(this.GetType(), "DemosWPF.aliflux-style.json");
 dynamic style = MapboxNetCore.Core.DecodeJsonPlain(json);

-// modifying the style a bit so that it uses our tile server
+// modifying the style a bit so that it uses our tile server as a source

 style.sources.openmaptiles.tiles.Add(server.TilesURL);
 style.glyphs = server.GlyphsURL;

-// NOTE: this style (aliflux-style.json) is using the openmaptiles spec, not the mapbox spec
-// It is specifically compatable with the zurich.mbtiles vector tiles

 Map.MapStyle = style;
 ```

-**Note:*** Be careful in mixing and matching tiles and styles.
+**Note:** Be careful in mixing and matching tiles and styles.
 The version/vendor incompatability may make things disappear.

 ![](images/local-vector.png)